-If you're not already, start using folders to organize all content in Wdesk (including projects).
+If you're not already, start using folders to organize all your files (including projects).

 We recommend creating a primary folder for all your documents that you work with in a quarter.
 Within the primary folder, you can organize documents and filings into subfolders to make similar files easy to find.

 Name folders with a special character (*'!) so they appear at the top of the folders list.

-Include "filing" in the name of next generation filings to help easily identify them from Classic projects and filings created in Wdesk.
+Include "filing" in the name of next generation filings to help easily identify them from Classic projects and filings created.

-Use only Classic Projects and Classic files when with the Classic Filing Wizard.
+Only use projects and classic files when with the Classic Filing Wizard.

-Use only the next generation of Wdesk files organized in folders with next generation Filing.
+Only use the next gen files organized in folders with next generation Filing.

 Roll forward files:

 Use the folder created from the transition to roll forward documents.
 Do not create a new project.